Southwest vs Spirit 2026

 Quick verdict

 Spirit Airlines ceased all operations on May 2, 2026 and is now in Chapter 7 liquidation, so it no longer sells tickets or operates flights and is not a bookable option.
 Southwest is the only flyable airline of the two and wins by default.
 Where Spirit once held a base-fare edge for personal-item-only travelers, budget-focused flyers now choose Southwest, with Frontier or Allegiant as the closest ultra-low-cost alternatives.
-Southwest also leads on free carry-on bags, 31-inch seat pitch, free Wi-Fi, and booking reliability.
+Southwest also leads on free carry-on bags, 31-inch (79 cm) seat pitch, free Wi-Fi, and booking reliability.

 | Spec | Southwest Airlines | Spirit Airlines |